-A cluster is a group of stars that are near each other in space.
-When seen from Earth, the stars in a constellation appear to be close together in a pattern, but they might actually be far from each other.
-There are about 500 stars in the Matariki cluster, but only six or seven are visible without a telescope.
+A cluster is a group of stars that are near each other.
+When seen from Earth, stars in a constellation appear to be close together in a pattern but they might actually be nowhere near each other.
+There are over 500 stars in the Matariki cluster.

-4. Matariki is one of the star clusters nearest to Earth.
+4. Matariki is one of the closest star clusters to Earth.

-Compared with other star clusters, Matariki is close to Earth – but it’s still 440 light years away.
-If you drove there in a car at a speed of 100 kilometres an hour, you would arrive in 4.8 billion years!
+Compared with other star clusters, Matariki is close to Earth – but it is still 440 light-years away.
+If you drove there in a car at a speed of 100 kilometres an hour, you would arrive in ...
+4.8 billion years!

 5. Matariki has many different names around the world.

-Tohunga kōkōrangiTohunga kōkōrangi expert astronomers used stars and star clusters such as Matariki to help them navigate great distances across the Pacific.
+Navigators used stars and star clusters such as Matariki to help them navigate great distances across the Pacific.
 Today, there is a revival of these traditional navigation skills.
-Crews have sailed double-hulled waka from as far as Rarotonga to Aotearoa New Zealand, guided only by traditional methods.
+Kaumoana have sailed double-hulled waka across the Pacific ocean guided only by traditional methods.